 The price went up in 2022 season, but there is no change in 2023.
 To visit during the day, anyone over the age of six is charged 400 yen (it used to be 300 yen).
 At night, tickets cost 500 yen for anyone over 12 years old.
 The price for elementary school aged children at night is 300 yen.
 There is no charge for children under seven years old, either by day or night.

 Ashigakubo Icicles are just one of “three great icicles of Chichibu”.
 The other two are Misotsuchi and Onouchi Icicles.
 Misotsuchi are the only completely natural icicles of all three.
 Although all three are in the Chichibu area, they are very far apart.
 It takes about an hour to get from one to the other.
 But if you are travelling by car you can in theory visit all three icicles in the same day.

 Ashigakubo Icicles Access

-Address: Ashigakubo, Yokoze, Chichibu District, Saitama 368-0071
+Address: Ashigakubo, Yokoze, Chichibu District, Saitama 368-0071.
+View on Google Maps.

 The location is easier to get to than the better known Misotsuchi Icicles in neighbouring Chichibu, as unlike Misotsuchi these icicles are located relatively close to a train station.
 The Ashigakubo station, which is on the Seibu Chichibu Line, is about a ten to fifteen minute walk from the icicles.
-Google MAP and contacts in the grey details box at the bottom of the post.

 Japan Travel have a detailed and enthusiastic report of an outing to the icicles (